hdShang/arxiv-daily/docs/cs-CV/2025-09-18/papers/250915435v1-orca-agentic-reasoning-for-hallucination-and-adversarial-robustness-.md

 ---
 layout: default
-title: ORCA: Agentic Reasoning For Hallucination and Adversarial Robustness in Vision-Language Models
+title: "ORCA: Agentic Reasoning For Hallucination and Adversarial Robustness in Vision-Language Models"
 ---

 # ORCA: Agentic Reasoning For Hallucination and Adversarial Robustness in Vision-Language Models